Recreationally caught AMG cobia. Photo © Eszter Keresztes

 Male cobia typically reach sexual maturity by 2 years (generally 2 feet long), while females are sexually mature by 2-3 years (generally 3 feet long).
 Females grow to be larger than males, and may reach 6 feet and weigh up to 100 pounds.
 An extended spawning season occurs from late June to mid-August along the Southeastern U.S. and from late summer to early fall in the Gulf.
 Cobia are broadcast spawners; a single female may spawn many times each season.
 Cobia make seasonal migrations, wintering in the south and moving north for the summer months.
 They are drawn to structure to feed and find shelter from predation.
 Juveniles and adults are often found around live bottom, wrecks, and buoys, as well as flotsam and seaweed mats.
 Their diet consists primarily of fish and crustaceans.

 Enthusiastically pursued by recreational anglers, cobia support recreational fisheries throughout the South Atlantic and into the Mid-Atlantic region.
 Primary methods include bottom fishing with natural bait as well as sight-casting, which has gained popularity in recent years.
 The annual recreational harvest of AMG cobia, found along the US Atlantic coast from New York to Georgia, has varied erratically with little trend since 2005, ranging from 328,000 to 1.7 million pounds.
-Landings have increased within the last two years.
-In 2015 and 2016, recreational anglers landed approximately 1.7 million and 1.3 million pounds of cobia, respectively.
-These are the two highest values in the time series, which extends back to 1981.
-These harvests resulted in significant overages of the federal allowable catch limit (ACL) and federal fishery closures in 2016 and 2017.
+In 2017, recreational anglers landed approximately 805,431 pounds of cobia.

-The commercial fishery is on a much smaller scale, but has increased from 2011 to 2016.
+The commercial fishery is on a much smaller scale, with the fishery landing 145,562 pounds in 2017.
 Primarily a bycatch fishery, it has been associated with the snapper/grouper hook and line fishery and troll fisheries for many South Atlantic species, although more directed fisheries have recently developed in some areas.
 Commercial restrictions are consistent throughout the range, with a two fish per person possession limit, 6 fish vessel limit, and a 33” fork length minimum size limit.
-The two greatest commercial harvests in the time series, which extends back to 1950, occurred in 2015 (83,000 pounds) and 2016 (84,000 pounds).

 Two cobia stocks are recognized off the US Atlantic coast; the Atlantic Migratory Group (AMG cobia) and the Gulf of Mexico Migratory Group (Gulf cobia), occurring throughout the Gulf of Mexico and extending to Florida’s east coast.
 The SAFMC manages the Atlantic stock, and is allotted a small portion of the Gulf stock’s allowable catch limit (ACL) to manage the Gulf cobia which extend along the Atlantic coast of Florida.
 Genetic studies continue to explore appropriate stock boundaries, and a 2018 SEDAR Stock Identification Workshop is using the most recent data available to evaluate stock structure for future assessments.